COSC3020/detecting-isomorphism-livi5599-1/README.md

 What is the worst-case big $\Theta$ time complexity of your algorithm?

-The worst case time complexity is big $\Theta(V^2)$.
-I got this from the sets of nested for loops, each with a worst case runtime of big $\Theta(V^2)$, where V is the number of nodes in the largest given graph.
+The worst case time complexity is big $\Theta(v!)$.
+This comes from the getAllPermutations function, which has a runtime of O(n!).

 -----

+I got help from ChatGPT and Ali.
 I asked ChatGPT for a description on what isomorphism was as a refresher, and I used other test code and got help from ChatGPT when writing the test code.
+Ali helped me understand what needed to be changed when certain tests weren't passing, which guided me in what I needed to implement.

 I started this assignment last semester.